pranbakes/version-control-starter/README.md

 text with different formatting, and other niceties.

 I'm about to commit this file to version control.
 In fact, I'll do so right now.
+There, it is done.
+I just made commit `1cc48cf5a3696f94676264e2f6dac38c2e23067d`---a unique commit hash (or id) that has never before existed and shall never again in the entire history and future of space time.
+Now I'll make another.